Overview of sink types

 Additional request parameters: None

 Response's data object contents: A collection of key/value pairs, where keys are histogram categories (classes), and values are single numerical values.
-There are eight possible categories: car, light, heavy, bus, motorcycle, bicycle, pedestrian, unknown.
+The possible categories depend on FLOW node's current configuration.
+You can find them out with the Camera information request.

 Example of response's data contents for a category distribution :